Read This First

 Prompt 4: What are the emotional rewards to consistently applying rationality in all aspects of our lives?

-At this stage, the gain is not memorizing the conclusion but learning to think with Making decisions requires that we have goals and Humans can rationally make decisions.
+Treat Making decisions requires that we have goals and Humans can rationally make decisions as handles, not slogans.
 The definition matters only if it changes what the reader would count as evidence, confusion, misuse, or progress.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 Rational thinking encourages a growth mindset, where challenges are seen as opportunities for learning and development.
 This perspective can lead to a more fulfilling life, characterized by continuous personal growth and a positive outlook on future possibilities.